Toomre stability of disk galaxies in quasi-linear MOND: Stability analysis in QUMOND

-The WKB approximation made here greatly simplifies our analysis, which would otherwise have to consider geometric corrections in addition to variation of the background surface density within a single perturbation wavelength.
-Nonetheless, use of the WKB assumption is an important shortcoming of our work, which we discuss further in Section \ref{Section_WKB}.
+The WKB assumption greatly simplifies our analysis, which would otherwise have to consider geometric corrections in addition to variation of the background surface density within a single perturbation wavelength.
+Nonetheless, use of the WKB approximation is an important shortcoming of our work, which we discuss further in Section \ref{Section_WKB}.
 Its main result is that our analysis breaks down sufficiently close to the centre of a galaxy (Figure \ref{L_crit}).